-Yes, you can enjoy teaching biography!
+Teaching a biography genre study?
+Check out these ideas.
 No more boring book reports.
-Instead, bring biographies to life.
-Create an inviting learning center where students can explore short biographies.
-Help students select people they admire.
-Ask them to use choice boards to respond.
+Instead, bring biographies to life!
+Create an inviting learning center where students explore short biographies.
+Help kids select people they admire.
 Finally, plan an exciting presentation for the end of the unit.

 Teaching Biography with Short and Long Texts